Myeloid-derived suppressor cell

 Myeloid-derived suppressor cells (MDSC) are a heterogeneous group of immune cells from the myeloid lineage (a family of cells that originate from bone marrow stem cells).

 MDSCs expand under pathologic conditions such as chronic infection and cancer, as a result of altered haematopoiesis.
 MDSCs differ from other myeloid cell types in that they have immunosuppressive activities, as opposed to immune-stimulatory properties.
 Similar to other myeloid cells, MDSCs interact with immune cell types such as T cells, dendritic cells, macrophages and natural killer cells to regulate their functions.
 Tumors with high levels of infiltration by MDSCs have been associated with poor patient outcome and resistance to therapies.
 MDSCs can also be detected in the blood.
 In patients with breast cancer, levels of MDSC in blood are about 10-fold higher than normal.
 The size of the myeloid suppressor compartment is considered to be an important factor in the success or failure of cancer immunotherapy, highlighting the importance of this cell type for human pathophysiology.
-A high level of MDSC infiltrate in the tumor microenvironment (TME) correlates with shorter survival times of patients with solid tumors and could mediate resistance to checkpoint inhibitor therapy.
+A high level of MDSC infiltrate in the tumor microenvironment correlates with shorter survival times of patients with solid tumors and could mediate resistance to checkpoint inhibitor therapy.
 Studies are needed to determine whether MDSCs are a population of immature myeloid cells that have stopped differentiation or a distinct myeloid lineage.